Apply to the Economics Major

 • Please check the prerequisite course requirements for each major:

 • These courses must be completed with a standard/numerical grade.
 Credits earned through Advanced Placement (AP), International Baccalaureate (IB), or Advanced Level (A-Level) exam scores are acceptable.
+S/NS grades are not acceptable.

 • Prerequisite courses may not be in-progress.
 Courses must be completed before applying.

 • Each course may only be repeated one time each.
-Applicants may enter the higher of the two grades earned in a repeated course for consideration.
+Applicants may enter the higher of the two grades earned in a repeated course for consideration

 3. A completed Undergraduate Program Application